absolud/pspy/README.md

 ## Usage

-Assuming the ScriptingListener is running and the 'ScriptingListenerJS.log' file is on the Desktop, run the lg_scriptlistener_2_Python script.
+Assuming the 'ScriptingListenerJS.log' file is on the Desktop, run the lg_scriptlistener_2_Python script.

-a 'ScriptingListenerJS_Js2Py.py' file will be created on the Desktop
+A 'ScriptingListenerJS_Js2Py.py' file will be created on the Desktop

 ## Example conversion